urbit/docs/docs/hoon/syntax.md

 aloud or silently, than "left paren".

-Note that the list includes two separate whitespace forms: `ace` for a single space, `gap` for 2+, comment, and newline.
+Note that the list includes two separate whitespace forms: `ace` for a single space; `gap` is either 2+ spaces or a newline.
 In Hoon, the only significance in whitespace is the difference between `ace` and `gap`.
 Comments start with `::` and run to the end of the line.